fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 > The colour of the aircraft.
 > Significant markings (this may include the aircraft registration).

-Property `coloursAndMarkings` can be used to exchange one or more of the following, separeated by `WHICH SEPARATOR`?
+Property `coloursAndMarkings` can be used to exchange one or more of the following, separated by a space character:
 - The colour of the aircraft
 - Significant markings (this may include the aircraft registration).